Counseling and Coaching for Codependency in Atlanta, GA—Sandy Springs Counselors

 - Denial: Because codependents often appear helpful and supportive within at relationship at first, it may be hard for them to admit that their behavior is a problem.
 They may also blame the difficulty they experience upon the person they are helping.

 Therapy for Codependency

 Breaking away from codependent behaviors is difficult but possible.
 Many people need the support of a counselor as they identify unhealthy habits and replace them with new patterns of behavior.
 Through therapy, many people have learned how to:

 - Prioritize their own financial, physical, and emotional well-being.
 Then, they can help from a position of strength, not need.

 - Set boundaries (saying, “no”) while still being kind and compassionate.

 - Distinguish between fixing another person (unhealthy) and supporting them (healthy).

 - See patterns of their own unhealthy behavior that they can take responsibility for and adjust.

 Would you like to be free from your codependent habits?
 Is it time to prioritize your own health?
 If you are ready to take these steps, we are ready to give support and guidance.
-Thriveworks Atlanta, GA offers therapy for codependency.
+Thriveworks Atlanta in Sandy Springs, GA offers therapy for codependency.